 - Ginger Star Cookies Dusted with Blue Sugar

 - Warmed Apple Cider with Apple Slices and a Cinnamon Stick

 The peanut butter, banana, and honey sandwiches were made with both one slice of white and one slice of whole wheat bread.
 Flip the sandwich over and it was another color!

-My collection of snowmen oversees the tea party.
+My collection of snowmen oversee the tea party.